 Pacheco crouches down next to one of the multicolored square patterns inset in the floor.
 Of the 12 original community forest concessions, three failed.
 It was very small and the forest had previously been over exploited, he says.
 Because of that, it generated very little benefits for the people, who gave up and started doing other kinds of activities.
 In La Colorada, the situation was more complex, and a mix of factors contributed to the cancellation of the concession, says Cuellar.
 Powerful interests were involved, he says, including narcoganaderos — cattle ranchers tied to drug trafficking and money laundering.

 Local leaders were co-opted, land was illegally sold, and outsiders moved into the concession.
 In the end, everyone in the area was evicted when the concession was canceled.

-La Pasadita residents remain in limbo, as their concession has been suspended but not canceled.
+go to site La Pasadita residents remain in limbo, as their concession has been suspended but not canceled.
 New local groups are forming and developing proposals for the sustainable management of La Colorada and other areas.
 Moreover, the conditions that precipitated their failure are not inherent to the entire multi-use zone, and nine community forest concessions remain in good standing.
 Altogether, Cuellar considers the model to be a success.

 - Facade: Love And Other Lies.

 - Assessing Grammar: The Languages of LARSP (Communication Disorders Across Languages).

 - Zombie Attack!!!
 (Caverns and Creatures)?

 - On Top of Moon Mountain (The Moon Mountain Series Book 1)!